-Students must complete three courses in additional courses in one area.
+Students must complete one-and-a-half (1.5) units in additional courses in one area.
 One additional foundation course in the area of the student's focus can count as an area course (i.e. the other two must be from the list below).
 Courses not specifically focused on Asia will not be counted toward the joint major.
 Language courses beyond the intermediate level that focus specifically on literature, film or culture may count as area courses.
 Equivalent courses taken abroad may also count as area courses.
 Area courses currently offered at Kenyon include: